Jewels of James VI and I: Union of the Crowns

 At this Union of the Crowns, James travelled to London without his family.
 As soon as he reached Berwick-upon-Tweed, on 6 April 1603, he ordered the Privy Council of England to select jewels from the Tower of London to send to his wife Anne of Denmark, when she crossed the border at Berwick.
 In a second letter, James requested that the jewels were to be selected by the "ladies attendant" of the late queen, and "meet for the ordinary apparelling and ornament of her".
 A hairdresser or "tire-woman", Blanche Swansted, who had worked for Elizabeth I, was also sent north to meet her.
 Anne would thereby come to represent England's queen.

+The Venetian diplomat in London Giovanni Carlo Scaramelli first saw James in May 1603.
+The king wore a suit of silver grey satin and a black cloak, with a chain of diamonds around his neck, and a great diamond in his hat, appearing much as in his portrait by John de Critz.
+Scaramelli said the effect was not unlike the more modest of his courtiers, an impression which James cultivated, but for the jewels.
+The large diamond was said to have been from the Portuguese crown jewels, pledged by Don António of Portugal in 1581 for 80,000 crowns.
+The Sancy diamond, discussed below, was said to have similar provenance.

 William Herrick and John Spilman made and refurbished jewels for James and Anne of Denmark in 1603 and 1604.
 Their bill survives in the collections of the University of Edinburgh.
 They made a "J" or "I" shaped hat badge which included two balas rubies and a great and a small diamond, and a lozenge diamond taken from a jewel in Anne of Denmark's collection.
 Herrick and Spilman provided imitation stones set in gold and silver-gilt collets to embroider a cloth-of-estate for the coronation on 25 July 1603 in Westminster Abbey.

 Spilman and Herrick were involved in the valuation and disposal of the late Queen Elizabeth's jewels.
 One piece was sent to the goldsmith and financier Peter Vanlore in exchange for a new jewel including a large rectangular ruby and two lozenge diamonds.
 Spilman and Herrick also valued a collection of jewels that had been kept by Mary Radcliffe for the Queen's immediate use.

 Jewels were prominently featured in the January masque entertainments at court, starting with the 1604 The Masque of Indian and China Knights at Hampton Court.
 In the performance, William Herbert, 3rd Earl of Pembroke, gave an expensive jewel to the king, but in reality James had the jewel on approval from the financier Peter Vanlore.
 The masque was produced by Esmé Stewart's son, Ludovic Stewart, 2nd Duke of Lennox.
 The jewel, which impressed the eye of the French ambassador Christophe de Harlay, Count of Beaumont, was perhaps a great diamond with a pendant pearl delivered by Peter Vanlore with a ruby ring to the king on 1 January, which cost £760.